Adesanya-Boluwatito/Image-Color-Palatte-Generator/README.md

 !static/uploads/.gitkeep
 ```

-4. Create an empty `.gitkeep` file in the `static/uploads` directory to ensure the directory is tracked by Git but its contents are ignored.
+5. Create an empty `.gitkeep` file in the `static/uploads` directory to ensure the directory is tracked by Git but its contents are ignored.

+### Step 2: Handling Dependencies

+This application uses scikit-learn for color extraction, which can sometimes cause build issues on cloud platforms.
+To address this:

+1. We've created a fallback color extraction method in `color_extractor.py` that doesn't rely on scikit-learn
+2. The application will try to use scikit-learn first, but will fall back to the simpler method if needed
+3. The requirements.txt file is set up to make scikit-learn optional

-### Step 2: Modify app.py for Production
+### Step 3: Modify app.py for Production

 Update your `app.py` to handle production environment: